 High-Definition Multimedia Interface.
 USB-like digital video connectivity standard designed as a successor to DVI; can transmit both uncompressed digital audio and video signals; protected by HDCP digital copy protection.

 High-definition digital video disc.
 Several formats have been proposed for these high-capacity DVDs, including Blu-ray.

-An amplifier used to amplify the uplink signal.
-Horizontal Blanking Pulse – The pulse that occurs between each horizontal scan line in an analogue television signal and extinguishes the beam illumination during the retrace period.
+An amplifier is used to amplify the uplink signal.
+Horizontal Blanking Pulse – The pulse that occurs between each horizontal scan line in an analog television signal and extinguishes the beam illumination during the retrace period.

 A 4.7 microsecond (in the PAL system) rectangular pulse riding on top of each horizontal blanking pulse.
 It synchronizes the horizontal scanning at the television set with that of the television camera.

-One of the two color video signals which modulate the colour subcarrier.
-It represents those colours ranging from reddish orange to cyan.
+One of the two color video signals modulates the color subcarrier.
+It represents those colors ranging from reddish orange to cyan.

-IEEE 1394 – Institute of Electrical and Electronics Engineers 1394.
-Official designation of the FireWire digital connectivity standard.
+Institute of Electrical and Electronics Engineers 1394.
+The official designation of the FireWire digital connectivity standard.

-Independent input memories – Feature found on newer TVs that automatically associates a separate picture memory slot–usually including contrast, brightness, sharpness, color, tint, and color temperature–with each input.
-Greatly eases optimization of picture parameters specifically for different devices.
+A feature found on newer TVs that automatically associates a separate picture memory slot–usually including contrast, brightness, sharpness, color, tint, and color temperature–with each input.
+Greatly eases the optimization of picture parameters specifically for different devices.

-Interlaced scanning – Scan method used by the majority of televisions and the 1080i HDTV format.
+The scan method is used by the majority of televisions and the 1080i HDTV format.
 As opposed to progressive scanning in which the CRT’s electron beam scans or “paints” all lines at once, interlaced scanning TVs paint odd-numbered lines in succession, then go back and fill in the remaining even-numbered lines.
 This method is more prone to artifacts and less stable than progressive.

 The resistance to alternating current flow in an electrical circuit.